Jon-MarkHampson/Movie-Project-2/README.md

 # Movie App

 A Python-powered interactive movie database and website generator.
 This app allows users to store, manage, and display their favorite movies in a sleek, dynamically generated website with a modern UI.

+## **📖 Description**

+This project is a **Movie Management Application** that allows users to:

+- **Store movies** in either JSON or CSV format.
+- **Manage movies** by adding, deleting, sorting, and searching.
+- **Generate a website** from the movie database.
+- **Use a dynamic storage system** based on command-line arguments (`argparse`).
+- **Interact via the command line**, with support for creating **personalized** movie database.

 ## Features